OperationsCommitted to Safe and

 Our Production Process

-Colorado is home to natural deposits of some of the cleanest, most abundant energy sources in the world.
-Oil and natural gas are reliable, affordable sources of energy, and play an important role in meeting the world’s increasing energy demands.
+The DJ and Permian basins are home to natural deposits of some of the most abundant energy sources in the world.
+Oil and natural gas are reliable, affordable sources of energy and play an important role in meeting the world’s increasing energy demands.
 Technological advances and innovations have transformed the exploration and production processes in our industry.

 Civitas develops oil and natural gas deposits by extracting resources from rock located thousands of feet below the earth’s surface.
 Five important steps are part of every field site operation:

-Before a new well is drilled, a permit must be obtained through approval from the local government with land use jurisdiction.
-Once that is obtained, a permit application must then be filed with the Colorado Oil and Gas Conservation Commission, which regulates the development and production of the natural resources of oil and natural gas in the state.
-Civitas works with the commission’s staff of experts for verification and approval of the proposed operations, well location, integrity of the well design, and accuracy of offset data.
+Before a new well is drilled, a permit must be obtained through approval from the appropriate local, state, and/or federal government agency with land use jurisdiction.
+Once that is obtained, a permit application must then be filed.
+Civitas works with regulators for verification and approval of the proposed operations, well location, integrity of the well design, and accuracy of offset data.
 We then engage in a process of two-way communication with our communities to discuss plans and implementation of best practices as part of our development.

 Horizontal drilling is a drilling method achieved by beginning vertically and gradually angling the drill bit until it turns moves horizontally into shale rock located up to a mile underground.
 With this method, several areas can be developed from a single site, or “pad,” and a larger area of shale rock is accessible underground, greatly reducing surface impacts.